 “This book is a must read for anyone struggling with chronic pain.”―Anna Lembke, MD, New York Times bestselling author of Dopamine Nation

 We’ve been told that pain is purely physical, something to do just with bones and body parts.
 And if there’s a mental component to pain, it’s that it’s “all in our heads.”
-In Tell Me Where It Hurts, leading expert and UCSF professor Dr. Rachel Zoffness explodes these outdated models of pain, and shows us what’s really happening—and offers practical advice for treatment.
+In Tell Me Where It Hurts, leading expert and UCSF assistant clinical professor Dr. Rachel Zoffness explodes these outdated models of pain, and shows us what’s really happening—and offers practical advice for treatment.

 The truth is that pain is constructed by the brain, influenced not just by injuries, but also by emotions, expectations, and environment.
 This means you have infinitely more control over pain than you ever imagined: because if the brain can change, pain can change.
 Rooted in cutting-edge neuroscience and patient stories, Zoffness completely upends the myths we’ve been sold, finally reconnecting physical and emotional pain, and providing a roadmap for healing.